The second-last time I watched Back to the Future at the time of writing was in July 2019 at an outdoor cinema at Hyde Park in London.

 For the first time in life, watching the television felt like a clever thing to do.

-This home appliance we’d criticised for decades suddenly gave a sense of privacy, freedom and equality, because the most nonconformist thing you can do today is not using a global streaming platform to watch a 1980s movie that hasn’t been touched yet by the buffoons who censored Walt Disney cartoons.
+This home appliance we’d criticised for decades suddenly gave a sense of equality, privacy and freedom, because the most nonconformist thing you can actually do today is not using a global streaming platform to watch a 1980s movie that hasn’t yet been touched by the buffoons who censored Walt Disney cartoons.

 Our Back to the Future fandom was now dispersed under the same firmament like agonising armies of some Risk board game, but on that evening, on that evening alone, we were grateful to TV commercials for extending our time with Marty McFly and Doc Brown and let all us dream of flying off on a Delorean on 88mph across the universe, all together and as socially attached as possible.